 Assistant Professor of Biology

-Dr. Smith is a molecular biologist whose research focuses on the genetics and cell biology of fungal cell-cell fusion.
+Jean Smith, PhD, is a molecular biologist whose research focuses on the genetics and cell biology of fungal cell-cell fusion.
 Originally a Florida native, she received her BS in Molecular and Cellular Biology from Johns Hopkins University, her PhD in Molecular Biology from Princeton University, and most recently completed a postdoctoral fellowship at the University of North Carolina at Chapel Hill.
-Dr. Smith is excited to engage Stetson undergraduates in the wonders of biology through learning in the classroom and her research laboratory.
+Smith is excited to engage Stetson undergraduates in the wonders of biology through learning in the classroom and her research laboratory.

 - Postdoctoral research fellow, The University of North Carolina at Chapel Hill